jerwallace/aws-robomaker-workshops/content/jetbot-ml-workshop/build.md

     $ cd ~/environment/jetbot
     ```

 1. Next, start a docker container with the following command.
-This will enable you to run commands inside the docker container once running. *Note: if you see a permission denied error in container shell, it is safe to ignore and continue.*
+This will enable you to run commands inside the docker container once running. **Note: if you see a permission denied error in container shell, it is safe to ignore and continue.**

     ```
     # IMPORTANT: Make sure you are in the jetbot directory
     # Build and bundle the robot application

-    $ docker run --rm -ti -v $(pwd):/environment/jetbot jetbot-ros
+    docker run --rm -ti -v $(pwd):/environment/jetbot jetbot-ros

     ```

 1. To cross compile the application for arm64, run the script `compile_arm64.sh`.